Mahanagar Telephone Nigam Limited: Spectrum frequency holding summary

-3G Mobile Service
+3G mobile service

-MTNL started 3G services in India under the name of "MTNL 3G Jadoo."
+MTNL started 3G services in India under the name "MTNL 3G Jadoo."
 Services offered include video calling, mobile TV and mobile broadband with high-speed data connectivity up to 3.6 Mbit/s from 11 December 2008.
 MTNL plans to offer 3G services across India by mid-2009.
 MTNL also provides 3G data cards for usage in devices other than mobile phones.
 MTNL will be installing 15 lakh 3G lines in the first phase of its 3G roll-out in Mumbai and Delhi (which currently have 40 lakh existing mobile lines).
 MTNL announced in January 2012 that it would upgrade its 3G network to more advanced HSPA+ with download speeds up to 28.8 Mbit/s before the end of 2012.

 MTNL rolled out its BlackBerry solutions on the 2G and 3 G networks by launching India's first 3G-enabled BlackBerry Bold smartphones.

 Broadband and FTTH

 MTNL is the largest ISP in Mumbai and Delhi (in terms of market share), and the third largest ISP in India though it has presence just in two circles.
 MTNL provides TriBand Internet services through dialup and DSL.
 It provides games on demand, video on demand, and IPTV services in India through TriBand.
 TriBand is targeted at homes and small businesses.

 MTNL began offering fibre-to-the-home (FTTH) triple play (voice, video, and data) high-speed broadband service in Delhi on 9 November 2011.
 FTTH, with core network speed up to 1 Gbit/s, was launched in Mumbai on 1 March 2012.
 MTNL FTTH Broadband offers several services based on triple play services like IPTV, HDTV, 3DTV, video on demand, bandwidth on demand, instant video conferencing, interactive gaming, and several other value-added services.

 In 2004, telecom regulator TRAI mandated a minimum speed of 256 kbit/s for all broadband connections.
 MTNL increased the minimum speed of all its broadband plans to 512 kbit/s from existing 256 kbit/s, effective 26 January 2012, becoming the first ISP in India to opt for a minimum broadband speed from 256 kbit/s to 512 kbit/s, without any mandatory regulation.
 On 12 November 2013, MTNL announced that it would upgrade the speed of all its existing unlimited broadband plans in Mumbai to a minimum of 1 Mbit/s, at no additional cost.

 MTNL also provides other services such as VPN, VOIP, and leased lines through BSNL and VSNL.